stanfordroboticsclub/PS4Joystick/README.md

 ### Usage

-Take a look at `rover_example.py` as it demontrates most features.
+Take a look at `rover_example.py` as it demonstrates most features.
 To implement this functionality to a new repository (say [PupperCommand](https://github.com/stanfordroboticsclub/PupperCommand)) you can just call `from PS4Joystick import Joystick` anywhere once you've installed the module.
 Replicate `joystick.service` in that repository.